thuanitdn/Example-NEDB-WITH-NODEJS-VS-ANGULARJS/README.md

 Run with terminal : node server

 FOR LINUX/MAC:
-Run with terminal : NODE_ENV=test && node server
+Run with terminal : NODE_ENV=test node server.js

 For example :